ultimateownsz/PySeas/README.md

 ## About the Project

 PySeas aims to bring the thrilling pirate adventures to the tabletop.

-This Python-based board game will feature:
+## Upcoming Features (WORK IN PROGRESS)

 - **Multiplayer options locally:** Play with or against your friends.
 As a pirate, you have multiple ways to achieve victory, making each game unique and dynamic.
 - **Strategic gameplay:** Navigate the seas via a board, plunder treasure, and outsmart rival pirates.